Specialization of N\'eron-Severi groups in positive characteristic

-In our application to Theorem \ref{main} one can reduce to the case where these assumptions are satisfied, so that we did not include the proof of the general form of Theorem \ref{ltocrys}. \end{remark} \begin{remark} In characteristic 0, the proof sketched in \ref{char0} shows that the variational Hodge conjecture implies the $\ell$-adic variational Tate conjecture over fields of characteristic zero.
+In our application to Theorem \ref{main} one can reduce to the case where these assumptions are satisfied, so that we did not include the proof of the general form of Theorem \ref{ltocrys}. \end{remark} \begin{remark} In characteristic 0, the proof sketched in Section \ref{char0NS} shows that the variational Hodge conjecture implies the $\ell$-adic variational Tate conjecture over fields of characteristic zero.
 In positive characteristic, our method does not show that the crystalline variational Tate conjecture implies the $\ell$-adic one.
 The issue comes from the fact that one does not know how to compare the $\ell$-adic and the crystalline cycle class maps. \end{remark}